Iteo/hooked_bloc/README.md

 ## Motivation

-When you want to use Bloc/Cubit in your application you have to provide an instance of object down the widgets tree for state receivers.
+When you want to use Bloc/Cubit in your application you have to provide an instance of the object down the widgets tree for state receivers.
 This is mostly achieved by `BlocBuilder` along with `BlocProvider` and enlarges complexity of the given widget.

 Each time you have to use `BlocBuilder`, `BlocListener` or `BlocSelector`.
-What if we can use a power of Flutter hooks?
+What if we could use the power of Flutter hooks?

 So, instead of this: